 In addition to molecular format, the key difference between bioidentical and synthetic hormones is safety.
 Because the body does not fully recognize synthetic hormones, it does not respond in the same fashion as natural hormones, nor does it break the hormones down the same.
 As a result, waste products can build up in the blood and cause serious health concerns.
 In contrast, bioidentical hormones interact inside the body in a safe manner.
 Because they are natural molecules that are exactly like your body’s own hormones, the body is able to break them down in the same manner.
 The bioidentical hormones bind to the same receptors in the body as your own natural hormones.
 As a result, people in Arizona can experience the benefits of hormone replacement therapy without the risks of using synthetic hormones.

 Bioidentical replacement therapy can be used for both testosterone replacement therapy in Arizona as well as to correct female hormone imbalances in Arizona.
-Examples of some of the benefits associated with taking bioidentical hormone replacement therapy treatments include:

 This is by no means a comprehensive listing of the benefits available to those who choose to utilize bioidentical hormone replacement therapy in Arizona.
 However, they do represent some of the possibilities BHRT can provide.
 Thousands of hormone replacement therapy patients in Arizona have benefitted from personalized recommendations for BHRT.
 This begins with a careful evaluation of your current hormone levels of functioning.
 Examples include blood and saliva testing.
 Our doctor will also take a physical assessment of your symptoms.
 Programs like BHRT offer the greatest results when they are individualized.
 By creating a personalized plan designed to correct your unique hormone imbalances, you can re-create the hormone profile you likely had in your 20s or 30s when your hormone levels were at a higher level.
 A personalized plan can take into account your personal goals for treatment as well as your individual symptoms to create the best possible plan.